Jewish Federation of Greater Indianapolis

-The Indianapolis Jewish Community completed its first Jewish Community Study in 2017- the results of this effort have lead us to recently publishing a strategic plan for the Jewish Federation.
-These two efforts will drive the focus of the Jewish Federation for the next few years.
+The Indianapolis Jewish Community completed a Jewish Community Study in 2017 — the results of this effort led to the recent undertaking and publishing of a strategic plan for the Jewish Federation.
+These efforts will drive the focus of the Jewish Federation for the coming years.

 Skills, Knowledge & Experience Required